The College of New Jersey Logo

 Will my child be hazed?

 Every new member is mandated to attend a hazing prevention workshop prior to beginning their membership.
 Here your student will learn about what exactly hazing is and what to do if they become a victim of hazing or know someone who is.
-Additionally, The College of New Jersey has a zero tolerance for hazing- it is a violation of the Student organization Code of Conduct, as well as New Jersey state law.
-If organizations or individuals are found responsible they will be adjudicated through the Office of Student Conduct.
-To learn more about the Student Organization Code of Conduct, please visit Office of Student Conduct’s Website.
+Additionally, The College of New Jersey has a zero tolerance for hazing- it is a violation of the Student Code of Conduct, as well as New Jersey state law.
+If organizations or individuals are found responsible they will be adjudicated through the Office of Student Conduct and Off-Campus Services.
+To learn more about the Student Code of Conduct, please visit Office of Student Conduct’s Website.

 New Jersey State legislature:

-New Jersey State Anti-Hazing Law: A person is guilty of hazing, a disorderly person offense, if, in connection with initiation of applicants to or members of a student or fraternal organization, he knowingly or recklessly organizes, promotes, facilitates, or engages in any conduct, other than competitive athletic events, which places or may place another person in danger of bodily injury.
+New Jersey State Anti-Hazing Law: A person is guilty of hazing, if, in connection with initiation of applicants to or members of a student or fraternal organization, whose membership is primarily students or alumni or an institution of higher education, the person knowingly or recklessly:

 What are the benefits of joining a Greek Organization?